Best Home Gym Buys

 A barbell is another versatile free weight that's perfect for your home gym.
 You can use it for deadlifts or bench presses, or add some resistance to your squats and lunges.

-This Gorilla MAX Barbell (£169.00) will have you feeling like a mighty silverback!
+This Gorilla Barbell will have you feeling like a mighty silverback!
 It clocks in an impressive 20kg itself, but for the extra beast factor, you can add bumper plates to the bar.
 Simply use the spring clamps to hold them in place.

 Quad-Grip Plates